mrinal-sourav/YouTubeCrawler/Readme.txt

 	Justin Bieber may come up in negative (and on the top) as he has more dislikes than likes for some of his videos!
 Ignore negatives and look for videos with large view count but small score.

- - Sample command (Updated 9th Septtember 2020):
+ - Sample command (Updated 21st October 2020):

 	Open command prompt or terminal and "cd" into the directory with the code, then type and enter: